You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 In Cubase, from the “Studio” menu, click the “Studio Setup” option.
 Then, create a new Note Expression Input Device by clicking on “Add Device” > “Note Expression Input Device”.
 This has to be a Note Expression Input Device that is different from the one created in the chapter above (the one you use to control your plugins).

 For the newly created Note Expression Input Device, set "Osmose Port 2" as 'MIDI Input'.
+Make sure to deactivate "Use for Tuning" in order to keep the original bending range of Osmose.
 You can reduce the 'Used Channels' in the MIDI Channels section to "11", because EaganMatrix MPE+ messages are only sent on channels 2 to 12 anyway.

 Create Osmose as an external instrument in your DAW